Prem-333/Plus-One/README.md

 # Plus-One
+Plus One – LeetCode Problem
-Problem Description
+📌 Problem Statement
-You are given a non-empty array of digits representing a non-negative integer, where each element in the array represents a single digit of the number.
-The most significant digit is at the beginning of the array, and the least significant digit is at the end.
-The task is to add one to this integer and return the result as an array of digits.
+You are given a non-empty array of digits representing a non-negative integer.
+The digits are stored such that the most significant digit is at the head of the list, and each element in the array contains a single digit.

+Increment the large integer by one and return the resulting array of digits.

-Example
+✅ Example 1:
 Input:

+ini
+Copy
+Edit
 digits = [1, 2, 3]
 Output:

+csharp
+Copy
+Edit
 [1, 2, 4]
 Explanation:
 123 + 1 = 124

+✅ Example 2:
+Input:

+ini
+Copy
+Edit
+digits = [9, 9, 9]
+Output:

+csharp
+Copy
+Edit
+[1, 0, 0, 0]
-Approach
+🔍 Approach
-Start from the last digit and add 1.
+Start from the last digit.

+Add 1 to it.

-If the digit becomes 10, set it to 0 and carry over to the previous digit.
+If it becomes 10, set it to 0 and carry over.

-Continue until:

-No carry remains, or

-All digits processed → prepend 1 if carry remains.

-Algorithm
-Traverse the list in reverse order.

-Add 1 to the last digit.

-Handle carry by setting digit to 0 if it becomes 10.
+Repeat until there is no carry.

-If all digits become 0, insert 1 at the start.
+If the entire list is processed and carry remains, insert 1 at the front.

-Return the modified list.

-Complexity
+🕒 Complexity
-Time Complexity: O(n) (traverse digits once)
+Time Complexity: O(n)

-Space Complexity: O(1) (in-place, ignoring output list)
+Space Complexity: O(1) (in-place modification)

+💻 Code (Python)
+python
+Copy
+Edit
+class Solution:
+    def plusOne(self, digits):
+        n = len(digits)
+        for i in range(n - 1, -1, -1):
+            digits[i] += 1
+            digits[i] %= 10
+            if digits[i] != 0:
+                return digits
+        return [1] + digits
+🔗 Related Topics
+Arrays

+Math